Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/Problems-and-Solutions-Set2/README.md

 <br> Output:
 <br> 12 is not perfect

-## Problem4: Perfect Numbers From 1 To N
+## <a href = "https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/Problems-and-Solutions-Set2/problem4" >Problem4: Perfect Numbers From 1 To N</a>

 Write a program to print all perfect numbers from 1 to N.
 <br> Example Input: